-At Terma, we are committed to respecting and protecting human and labor rights in all of our business operations.
-Through own activities, and those of business partners, companies risk either causing, contributing, or being linked with potential negative impacts on human and labor rights.
+At Terma, we are committed to respecting and protecting human rights in all of our business operations.
+Through own activities, and those of business partners, companies risk either causing, contributing, or being linked with potential negative impacts on human rights.

 |Why this matters to society